 The Health and Natural Sciences Department seeks to provide students with state of the art preparation for careers in healthcare and science-based disciplines.
-To achieve this goal, we engage faculty members and staff committed to excellence in teaching and learning, service to the community, and scholarship.
-We embrace opportunities to empower leadership within our college community to enable students to be change agents in our communities.
-We value and cultivate supportive relationships with our community partners.
-Through these stated values and actions, the mission of the Health and Natural Sciences Department will infuse an appreciation for lifelong learning in all students, resulting in excellence in healthcare and improved quality of life for those we serve.
+The mission of the Health and Natural Sciences Department will infuse an appreciation for lifelong learning in all students, resulting in excellence in healthcare and improved quality of life for those we serve.